RasagnyaVanga/go-course-learning/concurrency/README.md

      - Fetches JSON data from a URL and unmarshals it into the CollectiveUserData struct.
      - Extracts user IDs from the struct and stores them in a slice of integers.

- - Using `getUserEndpoint(ch chan<- UserEndPoint, url string, id int) error`:
+ - Using `getUser(ch chan<- User, url string, id int) error`:
      - For each user ID, concurrently fetches detailed user data from the API.
-     - Unmarshals the data into the UserEndPoint struct and sends it to a channel.
+     - Unmarshals the data into the User struct and sends it to a channel.

  - Consumes the user data from the channel in the main routine.